Managing Brands (11097.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Contribution and participation in tutorials contribute to a deeper understanding of the content of the unit and assignment requirements.
+Contribution in tutorials contributes to a deeper understanding of the content of the unit and assignment requirements.
 It may be difficult to pass the unit without attending tutorials.

 - Practise good hand hygiene, washing hands regularly;